egidehirwa/react-course/README.md

 ## React refresher course

 Following https://react-tutorial.app
-Daily study of the thinking behind React
+Daily study of the thinking behind React and it's use cases.

 Day 1 - JS fundamentals recap
 Day 2 - JSX intro and use cases